matt-tha/CICP-MOD11/lab5.md

 4. Once the report has opened browse through the pages.
 Notice the highly granular details being reported.
 5. Close the report viewer

-This concludes lab exercise 5.
+This concludes this block of instruction.